opensearch-project/opensearch-migrations/deployment/cdk/opensearch-service-migration/README.md

 # For demo context
 cdk destroy migration-console --c contextId=demo-deploy
 ```
-Note that the default retention policy for the OpenSearch Domain is to RETAIN this resource when the stack is deleted, and in order to delete the Domain on stack deletion the `domainRemovalPolicy` would need to be set to `DESTROY`.
-Otherwise, the Domain can be manually deleted through the AWS console or through other means such as the AWS CLI.
+**Note**: The `demo-deploy`contextId has the retention policy for the OpenSearch Domain set to `DESTROY`, which will remove this resource and all its data when the stack is deleted.
+In order to retain the Domain on stack deletion the `domainRemovalPolicy` would need to be set to `RETAIN`.

 ## How to run multiple Traffic Replayer scenarios
 The project supports running distinct Replayers in parallel, with each Replayer sending traffic to a different target cluster.
 This functionality allows users to test replaying captured traffic to multiple different target clusters in parallel.
 Users are able to provide the desired configuration options to spin up a new OpenSearch Domain and Traffic Replayer while using the existing Migration infrastructure that has already been deployed.